mimartin12/python-harvest_apiv2/README.md

 ### License

-python-harvest_apiv2 is licensed under Apache 2.0.
+python-harvest_apiv2 is licensed under MIT style licence.
 See [LICENSE](LICENSE) for more details.